onkernel/kernel-nextjs-template/README.md

-# Kernel + Vercel Template

-A Next.js template demonstrating how to run browser automations in Vercel serverless functions, powered by Kernel.
+# Chrome Extension Performance Testing

+A Next.js application for testing and comparing Chrome extension performance using dual browser automation, powered by Kernel, Magnitude, and Vercel.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fonkernel%2Fkernel-nextjs-template&project-name=kernel-nextjs-template&repository-name=kernel-nextjs-template&products=%5B%7B%22type%22%3A%22integration%22%2C%22integrationSlug%22%3A%22kernel%22%2C%22productSlug%22%3A%22kernel%22%2C%22protocol%22%3A%22other%22%7D%5D)

 ## Overview

-This template shows how to:
+This application demonstrates how to:

+- Select and load Chrome extensions from your Kernel account
-- Create cloud browsers with live view using the Kernel SDK
+- Create dual cloud browsers (one with extension, one without) with live views
-- Connect automation frameworks to Kernel browsers via CDP
-- Run browser automations in Next.js API routes
-- Display live browser view and automation results in a modern Next.js UI
+- Run AI-powered automation tasks using Magnitude and Claude
+- Compare performance and behavior side-by-side in real-time
+- Analyze the impact of Chrome extensions on browsing and automation tasks

 ## Tech Stack

 - **Framework**: Next.js 15 with App Router
 - **Styling**: Tailwind CSS v4
 - **UI Components**: shadcn/ui
-- **Browser Automation**: Kernel SDK + Playwright
+- **Browser Infrastructure**: Kernel SDK
+- **AI Automation**: Magnitude + Claude Haiku 4.5
 - **Package Manager**: Bun
 - **Deployment**: Vercel